YanYingfei/yanyingfei.github.io/_posts/2023-11-07-Signature-of-Knowledge.md

 ### The Construction
 I mixed the security notions of NIZK and SoK many times when introducing the deifinitions.
 In this part, I would like to show two constructions of SoK.

 I use the word "soundness" in the previous section.
-Actually, it is not accurate, only for understanding the notions. and should be "simulation extractability":
+Actually, it is not accurate, only for understanding the notions, and should be "simulation extractability":

-- **Simulation extractability** requires that one be able to extract a witness underling a valid proof even when the claim was created after seeing simulated signatures (or proofs).
+- **Simulation extractability** requires that one be able to extract a witness underling a valid proof even when the statement was created after seeing simulated proofs.

 This leads to the first construction [<a href="#ref2">2</a>], which applies an SE-NIZK (sim-ext non-interactive zero-knowledge argument) $\Pi = (\mathsf{Z.Setup, Z.Prove, Z.Verify})$ and a collision-resistant hash-function $H(\cdot)$.
 I describe the construction as follows.